Stein's method and the Laplace distribution: Abstract

 \section{Abstract}

 Using Stein's method techniques, we develop a framework which allows one to bound the error terms arising from approximation by the Laplace distribution and apply it to the study of random sums of mean zero random variables.
 As a corollary, we deduce a Berry-Esseen type theorem for the convergence of certain geometric sums.
-Our results make use of a second order characterizing equation and a distributional transformation which can be realized by iterating the $X-P$ bias transformation introduced by Goldstein and Reinert.
+Our results make use of a second order characterizing equation and a distributional transformation which is related to zero-biasing.